dhruvgairola/dhruvgairola.github.io/about.md

 **Education**

 I completed my MSc degree in Computer Science at McMaster University as a member of the [Data Science Research Lab](http://db.cas.mcmaster.ca).
-My thesis was titled [Data Cleaning with Minimal Information Disclosure](http://macsphere.mcmaster.ca/bitstream/11375/18075/2/gairola_dhruv_201507_msc_computer_science.pdf).
-Additionally, I completed my BSc degree (Hons) in Computer Science at the University of Nottingham.
+My thesis was titled [Data Cleaning with Minimal Information Disclosure](http://macsphere.mcmaster.ca/bitstream/11375/18075/2/gairola_dhruv_201507_msc_computer_science.pdf) and lead to 2 publications (ACM JDIQ Journal and ACM CIKM Conference).
+Additionally, I completed my BSc degree (Hons) in Computer Science at the University of Nottingham, graduating with First Class Honours and a department rank of 1/55.

 **Technical Interests**